xxao/linque/README.md

 ```

 ### .take(count)
 Produces new sequence by selecting specified number of contiguous items from the start of current sequence.
-This call
+This
-does not evaluate current sequence.
-This functionality is also available as a *linque.take(sequence, n)* utility
+functionality is also available as a *linque.take(sequence, n)* utility function.
-function.

 ```python
 data = (0, 1, 2, 3, 4, 5, 6, 7, 8, 9)